On Existence of Truthful Fair Cake Cutting Mechanisms: Risk-Averse Truthful Proportional Mechanisms with Connected Pieces

 Let $\varepsilon>0$ be a small number less than $\frac1{10}$.
 Consider $f_2(x)=1$ on $[0,\varepsilon)$ and $f_2(x)=0$ on $[\varepsilon,1]$, and $f_3(x)=f_4(x)=f_5(x)=0$ on $[0,1-\varepsilon)$ and $f_3(x)=f_4(x)=f_5(x)=1$ on $[1-\varepsilon,1]$.
 We analyze two cases: the case where agent $1$ truthfully reports $f_1$ and the case where agent $1$ reports $f_1'$.
 It is easy to verify that, in both cases, after the first round of the algorithm, an allocation of $[0,1-\frac35\varepsilon]$ to agent $1$ and $2$ is to be decided, and an allocation of $(1-\frac35\varepsilon,1]$ to agent $3,4,5$ is to be decided.
 In the next round, the algorithm will find the half-half point for each of agent $1$ and $2$ on $[0,1-\frac35\varepsilon]$, and the algorithm will cut at the median of the two points, which is the average of the two points, and allocate the right-hand side interval to agent $1$.
 By some simple calculations, the half-half point of $f_1$ on $[0,1-\frac35\varepsilon]$ is to the right of the half-half point of $f_1'$ on $[0,1-\frac35\varepsilon]$.
 As a result, agent $1$ will receives a larger length of interval if (s)he reports $f_1'$.
 Since the true value density function $f_1$ is uniform, reporting $f_1'$ will give agent $1$ more utility. \end{proof}

+In \ref{append:EvenPaz}, we will see that the Even-Paz algorithm can be made risk-averse truthful if some subtle tie-breaking issues are handled correctly.

-To conclude this section, we present a mechanism/algorithm that is risk-averse truthful and proportional.
-In particular, if we require the entire allocations, it is risk-averse truthful for hungry agents.
-The algorithm is shown in Algorithm~\ref{alg:rat_p}.
-Later, we will show that we can modify the algorithm by a little bit to make it risk-averse truthful (without assuming the agents are hungry) if we do not require entire allocations (while still guaranteeing proportionality and connected pieces).
+To conclude this section, we present a mechanism that is proportionally risk-averse truthful.
+In particular, if we require the entire allocations, it is proportionally risk-averse truthful for hungry agents.
+The mechanism is shown in Mechanism~\ref{alg:rat_p}.
+Later, we will show that we can modify the mechanism by a little bit to make it proportionally risk-averse truthful (without assuming the agents are hungry) if we do not require entire allocations (while still guaranteeing proportionality and connected pieces).